serpent-os/serpentos.com/content/en/blog/alpha-refresh-available/index.md

  - Executes **transactional triggers** in a namespace (container) with RW `/usr` and RO binds of `/etc` and `/var` ...
  - Executes **system triggers** postblit, with dependency ordering..
  - Via blsforme, manages the ESP, XBOOTLDR, boot entries, sync and promotion of bootloader, kernel and assets, initrds..
  - Entirely zero configuration.
-No `/etc/default/grub`, no remembering your `root={}`, its determined automatically.
+No `/etc/default/grub`, no remembering your `root={}`, it's determined automatically.
  - Basically does all the work of OS provisioning, barring disk mounting and partitioning.
-Lichen is basically a thin wrapper of moss.
+Our installer, lichen, is basically a thin wrapper of moss.

 We've had no debugging capabilites around the boot management, so we've landed `moss boot status` command.
 It's super primitive but does offer an insight into the introspection capabilites of blsforme.
 In this simple screenshot, moss/blsforme are supporting the